 How Can We Improve Mental And Emotional Health?

 Good mental or emotional health allows you to cope with difficulties.
 We feel good about ourselves and find meaning and joy in life.
 We are able to maintain good relationships whether times are good or bad.
 It also helps us remain focused and work productively.

 Below are some key factors for improving mental and emotional health and building resilience

 The theme of 2020 Mental health Awareness Week is KINDNESS.
 You may recognize the expression “it is better to give than receive”, but did you know this is backed up by research?
 People who are kind and compassionate see clear benefits to their wellbeing and happiness.
 Research shows that they feel enriched, have greater self-esteem and are happier.

 Acts of kindness have the potential to make the world a happier place as it encourages others to repeat the good deeds they have experienced themselves – contributing to a more positive community.
-Start with simple things like calling a friend who you haven’t spoken to for a while, checking on someone you know who is going through a tough time, offering to support colleagues who may not be familiar with videoconferencing or new software that you have already used or pausing and reflecting before attacking someone in the comment section on social media.
-You can also volunteer to assist with any Corona virus Relief Initiative around you.
+Start with simple things like calling a friend who you haven’t spoken to for a while, checking on someone you know who is going through a tough time, offering to support colleagues who may not be familiar with videoconferencing or new software that you have already used.
+Or pausing and reflecting before attacking someone in the comment section on social media.

 More research is finding that a nutritious diet is not just good for the body; it is great for the brain too.
 Avoid caffeine, alcohol, sugary snacks and stress eating.
 Choose healthy stress-busting eating options instead.
 Green leafy vegetables, fresh fruit, beans and fish are all good choices.